FundingCircle/jackdaw/README.md

  7. Once the tag is seen by circleci, a deployment build is triggered which builds the project and deploys a release to clojars

 Steps 2 to 6 is essentially `git tag $version -m "$title\n\n$description" && git push --tags`

+#### Snapshot release

+Snapshot releases can be created by pushing a tag with the format `publish-snapshot-semver`

 ## License